Disk fraction among free-floating planetary-mass objects in Upper Scorpius: Circumstellar disk identification

-In this study, we adopt a statistical framework to estimate the probability that an object with a given mass exhibits an excess in (W1--W2), indicative of circumstellar disk emission.
-We fitted a line to the data presented in Fig.~\ref{fig:MCMC_plot_woWbl} using the Bayesian outlier detection method described by \citet{Hogg2010}, using Markov chain Monte Carlo (MCMC) techniques to identify outliers--defined here as sources with excess (W1--W2) color due to the presence of a disk.
-A different line is independently fitted for the mass domain M$\ge$25\:\Mj\ and the mass domain M$<$25\:\Mj.
-In the model, each point $i$ has an associated latent binary variable $q_i$, sampled at each iteration: $q_i=1$ for inliers and $q_i=0$ for outliers, indicating whether the point is consistent with the fitted photospheric sequence.
-These are modeled as being drawn from a Bernoulli distribution with parameter $1 - P_b$, where $P_b$ is the global outlier fraction, also inferred in the model, representing the probability that any given data point is an outlier.
-At each iterations, only the inliers contribute to the likelihood of the regression fit, while the outliers are rejected and instead modeled by a broader distribution centered on $Y_b$ with a spread $\sigma_b$ (both in W1--W2 color), and governed by $P_b$.
-We adopted uniform priors for these parameters to allows flexibility in modeling the outlier population without imposing strong constraints.
-The MCMC sampling was performed over two chains of 5\,000 samples each (a total of 10\,000 samples), across which the model computes the total log-likelihood by summing the contribution from the inlier and outlier likelihoods for each point, simply expressed as :
+In this study, we adopted a statistical framework to estimate the probability that an object with a given mass exhibits an excess in (W1--W2) indicative of circumstellar disk emission.
+We fit a line to the data presented in Fig.~\ref{fig:MCMC_plot_woWbl} using the Bayesian outlier detection method described by \citet{Hogg2010}, employing Markov chain Monte Carlo (MCMC) techniques to identify outliers--defined here as sources with excess (W1--W2) color due to the presence of a disk.
+A different line was independently fit for the mass domain M$\ge$25\:\Mj\ and the mass domain M$<$25\:\Mj.
+In the model, each point $i$ had an associated latent binary variable $q_i$, sampled at each iteration: $q_i=1$ for inliers and $q_i=0$ for outliers, indicating whether the point is consistent with the fitted photospheric sequence.
+These were modeled as drawn from a Bernoulli distribution with parameter $1 - P_b$, where $P_b$, the global outlier fraction inferred by the model, represents the probability that any given data point is an outlier.
+At each iteration, only the inliers contribute to the likelihood of the regression fit.
+By contrast, the outliers are rejected and instead modeled by a broader distribution centered on $Y_b$, with a spread $\sigma_b$ (both in W1--W2 color), and governed by $P_b$.
+We adopted uniform priors for these parameters to allow flexibility when modeling the outlier population without imposing strong constraints.
+The MCMC sampling was performed over two chains of 5\,000 samples each (a total of 10\,000 samples), across which the model computed the total log-likelihood by summing the contribution from the inlier and outlier likelihoods for each point, simply expressed as